microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

 ![Open Hex File](./images/UBHA_Open_Hex.png)
 8. Check the "Enable Self Verification After Program" checkbox<br>
 ![Enable Verification](./images/UBHA_Enable_Verification.png)
 9. Press “Program Device”.
-The application should program erase, program and perform a self verify using the TA100 for an ECDSA verify then read back verify correctly.
-Note: The reset response may not be fully transmitted before reset which may result in the reset response failing.
-The reset most likely did occur and the error can be safely ignored.
+The application should program erase, program and perform a self verify using the TA100 for an ECDSA verify then read back verify correctly.<br>**NOTE**: The reset response may not be fully transmitted before reset which may result in the reset response failing.
+The reset most likely did occur and the error can be safely ignored
     a.
 After a few seconds, LED11 should be blinking<br>
 ![Program Device](./images/UBHA_Program.png)